ZacharyDagnall/6144-frontend/README.md

 *** refactor / put some repeat code into methods !
 *** put repeat methods into index.js instead of in the individual games
 ***** rename similarly named methods

+bugs
+**** if you add two spiders together it tries to parseInt and tries to add to score

+*** Lights Out should start with one (some?) random lit tile !
+Otherwise too easy

+** "this game's scores' shouldn't include open games right? need to fix